danrex/django-riv/README.md

 ### Setup ###

-Add RIV to the list of your installed apps:
+Add RiV to the list of your installed apps:

 ```python
 # settings.py